 I asked my bestie S to help me attach the lights to the door.
 As always,

 remember to use caution and care when working with wires, lights and electricity.
 Seek professional help if you are not comfortable with this step.

 Once we got the lights in place, we used an old chalkboard to cover the upper slats of the shutter style door.

 Trimming the Menu Board with Tobacco Sticks

 Then we used tobacco sticks to frame around the chalkboard in order to give it a more finished look.

-Marrying these two pieces not only gave us space to set up a food and drink area on the back patio, it also gave us a place for the menu board too.
+Marrying these pieces not only gave us space to set up an outdoor serving station for food and drinks on the back patio, it also gave us a place for a menu board too.